Side effects of radiotherapy for anal cancer

 Tips

-- Wash the skin with tepid water and simple soaps - don’t use perfumed or medicated soaps or other products.
+Wash the skin with lukewarm water and simple soaps - don’t use perfumed or medicated soaps or other products.

-- Try using a soft cushion if you have difficulty sitting comfortably for a while.
+Try using a soft cushion if you have difficulty sitting comfortably.

-- Wearing loose, comfortable underwear and clothing also helps during this time.
+Wearing loose, comfortable underwear and clothing can also help.

 Bladder irritation

-The bladder is close to the bowel and rectum (back passage).
-Radiotherapy to the bowel often irritates the bladder.
-You might feel:
+The bladder is close to the anus and rectum.
+Radiotherapy to the anus often irritates the bladder.
+And you might get symptoms such as:

 Tips

 Bladder irritation usually settles down after the treatment is over.
-Let your doctor or nurse know if it continues.
+Let your doctor or nurse know if bladder symptoms continue.
 You may need to have a tube into your bladder (a urinary catheter) for a short time.

 Radiotherapy can cause many different side effects, such as tiredness.
 The side effects you get will depend on the area you're having treatment to, but there are some general side effects you might experience regardless of where your cancer is.
 This video is about the general side effects you might have.